Frequently Asked Questions

 Q) Do I need to wear safety clothing during the training?

 A) We do require a High Visibility shirt/vest/jacket/jumper to be worn at all times during the assessment, including breaks.
 You’re welcome to bring your own, but we will supply a ‘Hi-Vis’ vest if you do not own one, or if you forget to bring it on the day.
 Steel-cap shoes are an option, but not a requirement.
 Our risk assessment does not find any risk associated with falling objects, and you can’t run over your own foot if you’re the one driving.
 Comfortable ‘closed in’ foot wear like runners or sneakers are recommended, no thongs.
-All student participate in a safety induction at commencement of the training/assessment.
+All student must participate in a safety induction at commencement of the training/assessment.

 Q) What is a Registered Training Organisation?